TVS iQube Electric

 TVS iQube Electric is an electric scooter manufactured by TVS Motor Company.
-It was launched in January, 2020 with a limited number of dealerships in Bangalore and now available in 22 cities across India.
+It was launched in January, 2020 with a limited number of dealerships in Bangalore and is now available in 20 cities across India.

-The TVS iQube is powered by a 4.4 kWh electric hub mounted motor that makes 140 Nm of torque and it delivers a pick-up of 0 to 40 km/h in 4.2 seconds.
+The TVS iQube is powered by a 4.4 kWh electric hub-mounted motor that makes 140 Nm of torque and it delivers a pick-up of 0 to 40 km/h in 4.2 seconds.
 The scooter has a max speed of 78 km/h and a range of 100km/charge.